National College of Business and Arts: 2010s

-Effective January 2010, Assistant Vice President for finance and Director, Mr. Cesar C. Meñez, became the school President while, Mr. Edwin P. Torres, and officer-in-charge at NCBA Taytay, became the vice-president for finance.
+Effective January 2010, assistant vice president for finance and director, Mr. Cesar C. Meñez, became the school president, while Mr. Edwin P. Torres, and officer-in-charge at NCBA Taytay, became the vice-president for finance.

 NCBA Taytay employed Ester Pasion-David as the new officer-in-charge.
 Pasion-David is the eldest daughter of the founder and first president of the NCBA.
-She has a Bachelor of Science in Business Administration, major in accounting, from the University of the Philippines-Diliman.
-Soon after Pasion-David did the CPA Licensure Examination.

-She started her career at the Philippine National Bank then migrated to United States and worked as a staff accountant at Avon Products in New York City then went to California and worked as an Accounting and HR manager for Alcatel.
-Her last job was with TRI-FAB Associates as a Controller.
-Pasion-David also co-authored different accounting books.

-Last 2016, Atty.
+In 2016, Atty.
 Concepcion Nancy T. Pasion, became the next president of this educational institution.
 Cesar C. Meñez also died on the same year.

 Golden anniversary

 In February 2017, NCBA celebrated their 50th founding anniversary, with a new slogan, Vision and Mission.